rattlesnakey/Image-retrieval/README.md

-# MUGE Multimodal Retrieval Track
+# Multimodal Retrieval Track

-This repo is implemented based on the **[open_clip project](https://github.com/mlfoundations/open_clip)**, with modifications to adapt to the [Chinese Multimodal Retrieval task](https://tianchi.aliyun.com/competition/entrance/532031/introduction)
+This repo is the 7th strategy in [Chinese Multimodal Retrieval task](https://tianchi.aliyun.com/competition/entrance/532031/introduction)

-## Requirements and Installation
+## Setup
-This repo is successfully tested on the following environment:

-* python == 3.6.4
-* pytorch == 1.7.1
-* CUDA Version == 10.2

 To install the requirements, run the following command: